PhilSeamark/fabric-toolbox/tools/SemanticModelMCPServer/readme.md

 A Model Context Protocol (MCP) server for connecting to Microsoft Fabric and Power BI semantic models.
 This server provides tools to browse workspaces, list datasets, retrieve model definitions (TMSL), execute DAX queries, and create or modify semantic models against semantic models.

-**🆕 NEW: Interactive Dash Dashboards** - Professional, interactive web-based dashboards for data visualization and business intelligence!

 **🆕 NEW: Best Practice Analyzer** - Now includes comprehensive analysis of semantic models against 71 industry best practice rules!

 A tool designed for Semantic model authors to chat with your Semantic Model in VS Code Co-pilot using your own LLM!!!